 East.
-Our East Region generated 673 closings with \$200.0 million of home revenue in 2012, a 96.8% and 101.3% increase, respectively, from the same period in 2011.
-The Region also experienced impressive results in orders generating \$96.8 million of additional order dollars, due to both a 55.1% increase in units as well as an \$32,200 increase in average sales price in 2012 versus 2011.
-This is mainly attributable to our 48.4% increase in the number of average actively selling communities with the addition of our new markets in Raleigh, Charlotte and Tampa.
-We believe our relatively flat average orders per community of 31.3 over 30.0 in prior year signals the stability of this market, yet it is still one of the highest in the Company.
-The Florida market was the largest contributor to the Region's results, although operations in the Carolinas contributed 117 units, or \$41.9 million in closings and 142 units, or \$50.6 million, in order volume from seven actively-selling communities in our carolinas operations currently build homes with some of our highest sales prices contributing to an average sales price on orders during 2012 of \$356,400.
-Operations in our recently opened Tampa division also provided its first two closings in the fourth quarter of 2012, and ended the year with 34 orders and 32 homes in backlog valued at \$14.8 million.
+Our East Region generated 952 closings with \$365.2 million of home revenue in 2013, a 41.5% and 82.6% increase, respectively, from the same period in 2012.
+The Region also experienced impressive results in orders generating an increase of \$181.8 million in order dollars, due to both a 43.0% increase in units as well as an \$80,300 increase in average sales price in 2013 versus 2012.
+This is mainly attributable to our 45.7% increase in the number of average actively selling communities, mostly due to the ramp-up of our new markets in Raleigh, Charlotte and Tampa, and to a lesser extent our August 2013 acquisition in Nashville.
+We believe our relatively flat average orders per community of 30.8 over 31.3 in prior year signals the stability of this market.
+The Florida market was the largest contributor to the Region's results, although operations in the Carolinas contributed 239 units, or \$93.2 million in closings and 298 units, or \$119.1 million, in order volume from 17 actively-selling communities at year end.
+In its four months of operations, our Tennessee acquisition contributed \$7.9 million of closing revenue on 22 homes, and ended 2013 with a backlog of 40 homes from its five actively-selling communities.

 The performance in this Region is a testament to our commitment of focusing our efforts to enter highly sought-after markets with strong buyer demand.
-We ended 2012 with 252 units in backlog in the Region valued at \$88.4 million, 23.5% and 52.6% increases over 2011, respectively.
-We believe that our offering of primarily larger product with Meritage Green features that appeal to our buyers and the superior location of our communities have helped the overall performance of this Region.
+We ended 2013 with 356 units in backlog in the Region valued at \$143.9 million, 41.3% and 62.9% increases over 2012, respectively.
+We believe that our offering of primarily larger move-up product with Meritage Green features that appeal to our buyers and the superior location of our communities have helped the overall performance of this Region.